djeang/vincer-dom/readme.md

     }
 }
 ```
-The complete Dom manipulation has been expressed in a single chained statement, allowing code to reflect
+The complete Dom manipulation has been expressed in a single chained statement, reflecting the tree structure
-the tree structure nature of the manipulated data.
+of the manipulated data.

 If we want to achieve exactly the same using *JDom* (a library embracing *method chaining* though), the best we can do is: